 There are several mediums of administering chemotherapy to the patient, the management of dose and administration of drugs emerged from the ongoing dilemma of cure and danger of chemotherapy (Kareva, Waxman & Klement, 2015).
-It can be given as an injection into the bloodstream, a drip into the bloodstream, tablets, or capsules, at varied times and doses.
+It can be given as an injection into the bloodstream, a drip into the bloodstream, tablets or capsules, at varied times and doses.
 These are classified as systemic treatment, because the managing of chemotherapy drugs in this way allows them to reach cancer cells anywhere in the body with minimal aspired side effects (Tobis, Hochhauser & Souhami, 2010)

-1.6 Medicinal Anti-Cancer Drugs
+1.7 Medicinal Anti-Cancer Drugs

-Over the preceding fifty years, the evolution of anticancer drugs has changed and diverged from conventional cytotoxicity, towards achieving rational designs of selective agents which act on specific cellular targets (DeVita and Chu, 2008, Hambley, 2009).
+Over the preceding fifty years, the evolution of anticancer drugs has changed and diverged from conventional cytotoxicity, towards achieving rational designs of selective agents which act on specific cellular targets (DeVita and Chu, 2008) (Hambley, 2009).
 Nevertheless, significant challenges remain, and the relationship between structural biology and chemistry may offer the most effective ways for discovering and improving upon novel anticancer agents (Neidle and Thurston, 2005).

-1.6.1 DNA Reactive Agents
+1.7.1 DNA Reactive Agents

-The full extent of cellular mechanisms relating to DNA reactive agents are yet to be completely determined.
-These mechanisms are essential to balance the efficacy and toxicity of the compounds.
-Furthermore, the use of many anticancer drugs is limited by doselimiting toxicities, as well as the added issue of the development to drug resistance (Cheung-Ong, Giaever & Nislow, 2013).
-This makes it hard to use them efficiently.
+The mechanisms of DNA reactive agents are yet to be completely determined and difficulties with their use of growing resistance have made them a complex succession of compounds to use efficiently.
 An example of a recognised family of DNA reactive agents are cisplatin and its derivatives including oxaliplatin and carboplatin (Fig 6), which act through the development of DNA-drug adducts leading to prevention of DNA replication and the initiation of apoptosis (Doak et al., 1998).
-These platinum derived compounds are found to be effective in treating many types of cancers such as ovarian, head, neck, and bladder.
+These platinum derived compounds are found to be effective in treating many types of cancers such as ovarian, head, neck and bladder.
 They have especially been effective in the treatment of testicular cancer with a rate of cure of 90% (Koster et al., 2010).

-Figure 6 Chemical structures of Platinum containing compounds, Cisplatin, Carboplatin and Oxaliplatin, which are widely used as anti-cancer agents
+Figure 6 Chemical structures of Platinum containing compounds, Cisplatin, Carboplatin and Oxaliplatin, which are widely used as anti-cancer agents of cellular replication.

-There are several checkpoints on a cell cycle that generate the production of regulatory protein if the abnormalities such as irregular or damaged DNA are detected during the process of cellular replication.
 The development of adducts on the DNA will cause prevention in the replication of DNA during mitosis and thus instead trigger the process of apoptosis (Cavalieri et al., 2017).
-In comparison to Cisplatin, which was discovered in 1844 and licensed in 1978 for use, Carboplatin and Oxaliplatin are drugs which are seen as more recent and modern.